March 6, 2020

-A car insurance policy lapse is a period of time when a registered car does not have the legal minimum amounts of car insurance coverage.
+An insurance lapse is a period of time when a registered car does not have the legal minimum amounts of car insurance coverage.

 A lapse can be due to cancellation from not paying your premiums, not renewing a policy when it ends, or from getting dropped by an insurance company after too many accidents or tickets.
 Sometimes traveling abroad or not needing to drive for a time can be the reason someone ends up with a gap in their auto insurance coverage.

 A lapse in coverage usually means you need to reinstate with the company you were previously with, if possible, or find a new insurance company.
 But remember, driving without insurance is illegal, unless you live in New Hampshire.

 How can you avoid a policy lapse?